Wolf Tracking expedition

 The wolf may have vanished from this land, but it endures in other ways….embedded in our collective psyche and symbolising something mysterious and deeply wild, even if it no longer physically stalks the shadows of the land.

 In this course we are making an open invitation for our own mysterious, wild nature to respond to the call of the wild.
 In a time of disconnection and alienation, there is a widespread longing to connect with something deeper, and more meaningful.
 Every acquaintance we make with the natural world can call us into a more soulful enquiry with ourselves.
 Every hour spent in wild nature deepens our humanity.

 We are inviting you to cross the threshold to spend some wild time in one of the wildest and most biodiverse locations in southwest Britain.
 Hosted by outdoor specialists WildWise, the camp infrastructure will support you to live comfortably outdoors whilst studying tracks and signs of native wildlife.

 The wolf of course is long gone, but the dialogue, discourse and debate surrounding its reintroduction is deep, and one that will inevitably draw us closer to our own true nature.

 Please note: breakfast & dinners are included; participants need to bring along food for lunches

-Please email us to register your interest and request further details once available.
+Please email us to book your place.